Marwa-Sadat/Telephone_Number/README.md

-# Palindrome Checker
+# Telephone_Number

-A simple and efficient Palindrome Checker written in [Your Programming Language].
-This tool allows users to check if a given string is a palindrome (a word, phrase, number, or other sequence of characters that reads the same forward and backward, ignoring spaces, punctuation, and capitalization).
+The "Telephone Number" project is a comprehensive tool designed to handle various tasks related to telephone numbers.
+It includes features for validating, formatting, and parsing phone numbers from different regions.
+The project aims to ensure that phone numbers are correctly formatted and adhere to international standards.
+It also provides functionalities for extracting information such as country codes and carrier details.
+Built with Python, this tool is ideal for developers who need to integrate phone number processing capabilities into their applications.
+The user-friendly design makes it accessible for both novice and experienced programmers.

 ## Features

-- **Easy to Use**: Simple interface to check palindromes.
+- **Easy to Use**: Simple interface to check Telephone Number.
-- **Efficient**: Fast and reliable palindrome checking algorithm.
+- **Efficient**: Fast and reliable Telephone Number checking algorithm.
 - **Cross-Platform**: Works on all major operating systems.
 - **Extensible**: Easy to modify and extend according to your needs.